ndiego/block-visibility/readme.txt

 * Use as a content management tool.
 Hide new blocks while you are working on them but still keep the page published.
 * Temporarily hide seasonal content on your website rather than having to delete it.
 * Schedule time-sensitive promotional content and/or event information to display automatically.
-* Show or hide specific content on desktops, tablets or mobile devices.
+* Show or hide specific content on desktops, tablets, or mobile devices.
 * Restrict content so it’s only visible to your customers, members or subscribers.
 * Display messaging to logged-out users encouraging them to subscribe to your blog.
 * Create unique marketing campaigns using query string parameters to display personalized messaging ([See it in action](https://www.blockvisibilitywp.com?bv_query=example))